 Our online booking module makes it easy to find and book your ferry crossing to Sweden.
 All you have to do is enter your departure port, destination, and travel dates.
 The system will show you the best routes and possible alternatives.
 You can then choose the ferry that best suits your needs and budget.
 Have a great trip!

 There are several options if you want to travel from Denmark to Sweden.
 There are multiple ferries, but also the bridge to Malmo is a popular choice.
 The Helsingor-Helsingborg ferry is a cheap and short alternative (20 min) to the toll bridge.

 One of the most well-known connections is the ferry between Frederikshavn and Göteborg, operated by DFDS.
-Ideal when you want to drive a big part of the journey and board the ferry from Northern Denmark and start your trip in Göteborg.
+Ideal when you want to drive a big part of the journey, board the ferry from Northern Denmark, and start your trip in Göteborg.

 A ferry leaving more centrally in Denmark is de Grenaa to Halmstad connection.
 From and to the Southern part of Sweden, the Sontbridge is your most logical choice when traveling through Denmark.

 If you want to travel to the Danish island Rønne, you can do this from Ystad in Sweden.

 Perhaps the most popular way to travel to Sweden is by the shortest route: First the boat Puttgarden-Rødby and then you can travel from Denmark to Sweden via the Sont-bridge.
 And finally from Copenhagen to Malmö.